Lymphedema

 Nighttime Sleeves:

 Nighttime sleeves are more expensive than daytime sleeves, ranging anywhere from $200 to more than $1,000.
 Therefore, insurance coverage may be more of a concern.
-Check with your lymphedema therapists or your medical supply company to see whether other patients have been successful in getting coverage.
+Check with your lymphedema therapists and healthcare professionals to determine if these garments may work for you.